nchizhov/DINSTAR-DWG-PYTHON-D/README.md

 Overview
 ========

-This Script for VoIP GSM Module - Dinstar DWG 2000: sending and receiveing SMS/USSD from/to gateway (written on Python2).
+This Script for VoIP GSM Module - Dinstar DWG 2000: sending and receiving SMS/USSD from/to gateway (written on Python2).

 How to compile
 ==============